Losing My Mind

-"Losing My Mind" is a song written by Stephen Sondheim originally for the 1971 musical Follies for the character of a former showgirl, Sally Durant Plummer.
+"Losing My Mind" is a song written by Stephen Sondheim originally for the 1971 musical Follies for the character of former showgirl Sally Durant Plummer.
 The song became a popular top ten hit for singer and actress Liza Minnelli in 1989 on the UK Singles Chart and in Europe.
 "Losing My Mind" has been covered by many artists over the years.

 Follies

 Background

 "Losing My Mind" was first performed by Dorothy Collins in the role of Sally Durant Plummer in the original Broadway production of Follies.
 Other performers who have sung the song in later productions of Follies include Barbara Cook (1985), Julia McKenzie (1987), Donna McKechnie (1998), Judith Ivey (2001), Victoria Clark (2007),Bernadette Peters (2011) and Imelda Staunton (2017).

 The song was written as a torch song for the character of Sally to sing in the "Loveland" portion of the musical.
 The song "expresses her preoccupation with Ben, her idealized lover...With infinite attention to detail, Sondheim leads Sally from sunrise to sleepless night, revealing that every second of her existence is defined by her longing...the number ...explores the extent to which she has lost herself in this make-believe world of undying desire."
 As originally staged, Sally comes onstage in a "clinging, beaded silver" dress, holding a microphone.
 The "cute" Sally from Phoenix "has become a languid torch singer."
 She repeats her lines, reflecting "the paralysis about which she sings...the phrase 'It's like I'm losing my mind' occurs no less than six times."

 In the first literary resume of his career, Finishing the Hat, Sondheim reveals that the song is a pastiche of George and Ira Gershwin's "The Man I Love."